Learn how to host a cocktail party during the holiday season,

 We have a great time with a table filled with food and a kitchen filled with all kinds of beverages.

-If you’ve ever hosted a cocktail party, you know it’s kind of the best of the hosting world.
+If you’ve ever hosted a cocktail party, you know it’s kind of the best in the hosting world.
 You have everything out and ready, and you get to enjoy the party.

 I mean, what is not to love?!